A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Sheaths

 Some cheap survival machetes come without a sheath.
-While locals living in the jungles of South American and Asia might be able to get by without a sheath, you are probably going to want one!
+While locals living in the jungles of South America and Asia might be able to get by without a sheath, you will probably want one!

 As far as materials go, leather sheaths are preferred.
 However, nylon sheaths are also good options for a fraction of the cost.
-Also pay attention to whether there are belt loops for carrying or not.
+Also, pay attention to whether there are belt loops for carrying.

 Tips for Proper Use